 That’s a good thing!
 It means that success is also not randomly assigned to lucky individuals – it means that it is based on how well you apply digital marketing tactics and how well you develop your strategy.

 This does not mean that digital marketing success is out of your reach – learning digital marketing is still within everybody’s reach – especially for small players.
-But you have to be willing to invest the work.
+But you have to be willing to put in the work.